oarepo/invenio-openid-connect/CONTRIBUTING.rst

 ..
     Copyright (C) 2019 CESNET.

-    OArepo OpenID Connect is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    Invenio OpenID Connect is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.

 Contributing